saulpierotti/markdown_notebook/BPI.md

 * If the proteins interact, the luciferase assembles and we can detect luminescence
 * PCA can also be used to detect intramolecular interactions
 * The major drawback is that the 2 halves of the luciferase have high affinity for each other, so they could interact even without interaction of the target proteins (!)
+* With metil-binding proteins, PCA can be used to asses DNA metilation
 * The binding of the 2 protein fragments of Luc is really cooperative, therefore it goes from completely undetactable to maximum signal in a really narrow range
 	* This is in contrast to FRET, which has a really low dinamyc range and requires extensive optimization
 * NanoBiT is a next-generation PCA approach that was develloped by targeted evolution